+Abstract

 Introduction

-The development of uranium-based fuel was growing rapidly during the 1950’s and 60’s.
-The high density of fissile material in uranium (U) on its metallic form and its relatively higher thermal conductivity compared to oxides and mixed oxides fuels qualify it to be the main fuel in nuclear reactors.[1]
-UO2 and Mixed oxide fuel (MOX) were further developed due to their stability under irradiation and high melting point, which are important safety features.
-The need for a sustainable energy source to maintain the current and increasing demands for energy in the world accelerated the process of developing Generation IV (GEN-IV) reactors.[2]
-Recent developments in material properties of uranium alloys revived the interest in the uranium metal as a fuel for Gen IV reactors.

-The interest in metallic uranium fuel was regained with the advances in material and alloying properties.
-However, the issues of the lower melting point of uranium metal and its phase instability under irradiation and at high temperature ranges needs to be addressed.
-Alloying uranium with zirconium (Zr) or Molybdenum (Mo) is usually done to stabilize uranium phases at high temperature ranges related to nuclear reactors.
+The development of uranium-based fuel was growing rapidly during the 1950’s and 60’s, leading to the development of UO2 and Mixed oxide fuel (MOX) fuels due to their stability under irradiation and high melting point, which are important safety features.
+The need for a sustainable energy source to maintain the current and increasing demands for energy in the world accelerated the process of developing Generation IV (GEN-IV) reactors [2].
+Recent developments in material properties of uranium alloys revived the interest in metallic fuel for Gen IV reactors.
+The high density of fissile material in uranium (U) in its metallic form, and its relatively higher thermal conductivity compared to oxides and mixed oxides fuels, makes it an attractive option as a main fuel in advanced nuclear reactors [1].
+Despite these beneficial properties, the issues of the lower melting point of uranium alloys and its phase instability under irradiation and at high temperature ranges needs to be addressed.
+Alloying uranium with zirconium (Zr) or molybdenum (Mo) is usually performed to stabilize high temperature uranium phases to lower temperatures relevant to nuclear reactors, improving irradiation performance while also increasing the melting point.
 It is therefore important to study such alloys for nuclear fuel applications.